NLP-Suite/NLP-Suite/setup_Mac/readme_Mac.txt

 		3. Delete an environment

-			conda env remove --name NLP Suite
+			conda env remove --name NLP

-			  will delete an environment (i.e., NLP Suite) wrongly created or no longer necessary.
+			  will delete an environment (i.e., NLP) wrongly created or no longer necessary.

 		4. List all environments